yb66/path_helper/README.md

 ## <a name="for-example-">FOR EXAMPLE:</a>

-I put my path_helper in `/usr/local/libexec` because I'm the only person using this machine and I want my other accounts to be able to access its goodness but you can put it anywhere you like.
+You could put the path_helper in `/usr/local/libexec` and mirror the Apple set up, so that other accounts to be able to access its goodness, but you can put it anywhere you like.

     sudo mkdir -p /usr/local/libexec

-    cd /usr/local/libexec
+Currently I run one from `~/bin` so I don't bother with that.

-`~/Projects/path_helper` is where I keep the project so I link it, but you could just download it or `git clone` it there, or somewhere else and link it… it all works!
+    mkdir ~/bin

-    ln ~/Projects/path_helper/exe/path_helper .
+Download the file then make sure it has the correct permissions:

-    chmod +x /usr/local/libexec/path_helper
+    chmod +x ~/bin/path_helper

 Look at the help because you're not like everyone else, you read instructions ;-)

-    /usr/local/libexec/path_helper --help
+    ~/bin/path_helper --help

 You need `sudo` to add the folders in `/etc`, see the `--help` if you don't want that.
+I don't want that, and let's say I prefer using `.config`:

-    sudo /usr/local/libexec/path_helper --setup
+    sudo ~/bin/path_helper --setup --no-etc --no-lib

 See what's already there

-    /usr/local/libexec/path_helper --debug
+    ~/bin/path_helper --path --debug

-Apple's path_helper is in `/usr/libexec`, this install won't touch it, you can always use it or return to it if you wish.
+**Note**: Apple's path_helper is in `/usr/libexec`, this install won't touch it, you can always use it or return to it if you wish.

 And checking its output:

-    $ /usr/local/libexec/path_helper -p
+    $ ~/bin/path_helper --path
     /opt/pkg/sbin:/opt/pkg/bin:/opt/X11/bin:/opt/ImageMagick/bin:/usr/local/MacGPG2/bin:/usr/local/git/bin:/opt/puppetlabs/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin"

 To put it into the PATH via the command line:

-    $ PATH=$(/usr/local/libexec/path_helper -p)
+    $ PATH=$(~/bin/path_helper -p)
     $ export PATH

 but you'll probably use the helpful `--setup` instructions.